 Machu Picchu (2,500m) – Cusco

-You return to the town when ready, take lunch and later in the afternoon we take the train back to Ollantaytambo where you will be transferred back to your hotel in Cusco.
+We return on an early afternoon train back to Ollantaytambo where you will be transferred back to your hotel in Cusco.
 (Breakfast)

 CAMPSITES ON THE INCA TRAIL